Rickkwa/ansible-user-management/README.md

 ## Group

-The gorup inventory is a list containing the details of each gorup.
-This list is stored in `vars/groups.yml`, and each item of the list is a dict that has the following fields:
+The group inventory is a list containing the details of each group.
+This list is stored in `vars/groups.yml` and each item of the list is a dict that has the following fields:

 |Field|Required|Type|Default|Description|
 |---|---|---|---|---|